jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The house becomes disorganized.

 I will tidy up.
 I ask the nice boy to visit the store for me.
+We need potatoes, fruits, sugar, and other supplies.
 I write him a shopping list.

 "I can't read, ma'am".